 Knowing when to use primer can be tricky

-One of the most frequently asked questions we get is: “Do I need primer when I paint?” and the honest answer is: sometimes you do, sometimes you don’t!
-Today, we’ll share a few primers we regularly go to and explain the scenarios in which we would use them.
+One of the most frequently asked questions we get is: “Do I need a primer painter for my paint job?” and the honest answer is: sometimes you do, sometimes you don’t!
+Today, That1Painter will share a few primers we regularly go to and explain the scenarios in which we would use them.